Ira Mark Ellman

-Moral Intuitions About Fault, Parenting, and Child Custody After Divorce (with Ashley Votruba, Sanford Braver, and William Fabricius) (2013) (under review)
+Moral Intuitions About Fault, Parenting, and Child Custody After Divorce (with Ashley Votruba, Sanford Braver, and William Fabricius) (forthcoming 2014, Psychology, Public Policy and Law)

 Abstract: Allocations of child custody post-divorce are currently determined according to the Best Interest Standard, i.e. on what is best for the child, as compared to standards of the recent past which weighed fairness to the parents or parental fault (or marital misconduct).
 Since any such evolving standards rest so fully on changing cultural norms, an important question is how these standards correspond to the moral intuitions of lay citizens asked to take the role of judge in hypothetical cases.
 Do factors such as whether one parent had an extramarital affair influence their custody decision-making?
 In the current studies, a representative sample of citizens awaiting jury service were first given a neutral scenario portraying an “average” family.
 Almost 80% favored dividing custodial time equally between the two parents, replicating our earlier finding.
 Then, in Study 1, they were given a second, Test case, vignette in which either the mother or the father was said to have carried on an extramarital affair that “essentially ruined the marriage”.
 In Study 2, either the mother or the father was said to have sought the divorce, opposed by the other, simply because he or she “grew tired” of the marriage.
 For both Test cases, more than half the respondents made little or no adjustment to their parenting time allocation, but a substantial minority did, awarding the offending parent significantly less parenting time.
 While one might guess some respondents would be motivated to punish the adulterous parent, we believe it less likely they would believe it appropriate to punish a spouse who sought to end a marriage they no longer found satisfying.
 Given that there was relatively little difference in our respondents' reactions to the two test cases, we therefore considered explanations, for the responses of those who did reduce parenting time, that could apply equally to both test cases.
 We suggest two possibilities: 1) they find the behavior in both test cases evidence that the offending parent's commitment to parenting is deficient, since they were willing to risk imposing divorce on their children by their behavior, or 2) a spouse who imposes the burden of parental separation on the children by causing divorce should be penalized, not for the offensiveness of their conduct, but for the harm they caused their children by bringing about the divorce.

-Citizen Views About Fault in Property Division (with Sanford Braver) (2013) (forthcoming, Family Law Quarterly, Fall 2013).
+Citizen Views About Fault in Property Division (with Sanford Braver) 47 Family Law Quarterly 419 (2013).

 Abstract: While most American states today exclude or severely limit consideration of marital misconduct in allocating property at divorce, about 15 still allow judges broad discretion to consider it.
 This study asks whether there is popular support for considering fault in property allocations.
 We surveyed a representative cross-section of over 600 citizens awaiting jury service, asking for two types of judgments.
 One type asked respondents how they would allocate marital property in each of two hypothetical cases: a baseline case for which we knew, from prior research, respondents would favor equal division, and a second case that was identical but for claims by one spouse of the other’s adultery.
 There were 14 variations of the adultery case, differing in selected factual details; each respondent was asked about just one randomly selected variation.
 The second type of judgment asked respondents to indicate the strength of their agreement or disagreement with each of a series of statements presenting reasons for courts to consider, or not consider, allegations of marital misconduct in allocating property.
 Only when the adultery was admitted with no excuse or justification offered for the behavior was there any notable departure from equal division of the property, and 65% of respondents preferred equal division even in that case.
 Analysis of the Likert items suggests respondents’ reluctance to consider fault is based more on process concerns than on a moral indifference to adultery.

-Public Intuitions About Fair Child Support Allocations: Converging Evidence for a "Fair Shares" Rule (with Sanford Braver and Rob MacCoun) (2013) (forthcoming 2014, Psychology, Public Policy, and Law)
+Public Intuitions About Fair Child Support Allocations: Converging Evidence for a "Fair Shares" Rule (with Sanford Braver and Rob MacCoun) 20 Psychology, Public Policy, and Law 146 (2014)